Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 How to Find Your APN / Parcel ID in Miami-Dade County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, do not worry.
 In Miami-Dade County, the APN is often the cleanest way to identify vacant land.

 Start with the Miami-Dade County Property Appraiser.
 Most owners can search by owner name, map, or parcel details to locate the parcel record.